 The best thing you can do to determine whether the spreadsheet(s) you’re considering are a good fit is to watch the tutorial videos for them.
 The videos will show you exactly how the spreadsheet works, and whether or not it can do what you’re hoping it will do for you.
-Here are the video tutorial links for all my products:
+You can find playlists for all my spreadsheets on YouTube right here.

 Due to the nature of our digital downloads, we do not offer returns, refunds, or exchanges on our spreadsheets, ebooks, or other digital listings.

 You will create an account at checkout that allows you to log in anytime to access your download links.
 This is also where you will be able to access any updated files or instructions each year.
 Just log into your account and click SPREADSHEETS to access them.

 You should receive an email with download links to your files within a few minutes of completing your purchase.
 If you don’t receive this email, make sure to first check that your payment was processed.
 Then, check your spam folder and promo tab for the email.
 It will be sent from email address firstname.lastname@example.org.

 If you still don’t see it, please email me at email@example.com and I will get you access ASAP.